Tandava: Indian classical dance

 In Kathak dance three types of Tandavas are generally used, they are, Krishna Tandava, Shiva Tandava and Ravana Tandava, but sometimes a fourth variety - Kalika Tandava, is also often used.
 Bharatanatyam and Kuchipudi have variants of Krishna dancing his Tandava on Kaliya.

 The Manipuri dance is categorized as either "Tandava" (vigorous, usually go with Shiva, Shakti or Krishna as warrior-savior themed plays) or lasya (delicate, usually go with love stories of Radha and Krishna).
 In the Krishna Tandava in Raslila performance of Manipuri dance is graceful yet with swift movement and acrobatic gestures.

 Sculpture

 The 108 karanas of Tandava have inspired Shiva sculptures of the 1st-millennium BCE, particularly the Tandava style which fuses many of these into a composite image found at the Nataraja temple of Chidambaram.

 Shiva as Nataraja or Krishna dancing the Tandava is a recurring theme in the Chola period bronzes.
 Various Shiva temples in South India depict the dancing Nataraja.

+Modern Reception

+In the 20th century, following the publication of Ananda Coomaraswamy's 1918 work The Dance of Shiva, European and North American artists, writers, and collectors began to interpret the dancing Shiva as an allegory for world events.
+During and after World War II, the German author Hermann Hesse and art collector Eduard von der Heydt saw the dance as symbolizing a world facing imminent catastrophe, in contrast with a Western optimism about unbridled technological progress.
+In The Tao of Physics, physicist Fritjof Capra likened the form and rhythm of the Tandava to quantum field theory, describing the continuous creation and destruction of subatomic particles as an ongoing cosmic "energy dance."
+In 2004, a statue of Shiva as Nataraja was installed at CERN in Geneva in commemoration of India's research collaboration with the facility for the prior four decades.